 Coconut coir has distinct physical and chemical properties that make it suitable for use as a mulch as well as an ingredient for seedling propagation media, potting mixes, and hydroponic substrates.
 It has a high water holding capacity due to its structure containing large pores which allow air movement through them yet retain water well due to their small pore size; thus allowing excellent aeration while keeping moisture levels constant at all times during growth cycles regardless of climatic conditions such

-In India, there are 200 small-scale factories producing around 10 000 tonnes of coco peat per year
+In India, there are 200 small-scale factories producing around 10 000 tones of coco peat per year

 Coco peat can be used as a growing medium for plants as well as being added to soil mixes for potted plants.
 When using coco peat as a growing medium, it needs to be mixed with composted manure before adding other ingredients like perlite or vermiculite.